The Geekettez. User Research & Experience Design Studio

 |

-Lena Kaiser, Product Development taz App
+>Lena Kaiser, Product Development taz App about the project

 “Jenny and Steffi from The Geekettez have done something great for taz during a very important phase: With their help, we were able to place the needs of our readers at the centre of the development of the digital daily edition in the taz app.
 By combining expert review with subsequent usability tests using a click dummy, we identified critical points in the prototypes before we went into technical implementation.
 This not only saved time and costs but contributed to greater product satisfaction.
 In further tests in the live system, we could gather user feedback, making continuous optimisation of user-friendliness possible.
 As a result, we received a bronze ADC nail in the “newspaper redesign” category for the new taz app.”